ubergonmx/ad-watcher-bot/README.md

 # Ad Watcher Bot

-This bot automates watching video ads and withdrawals from a website, and sends a screenshot proof to a WhatsApp group.
+This bot automates watching video ads and withdrawals from a **specific** website, and sends a screenshot proof to a WhatsApp group.

 To start, read [Getting started](#getting-started) section.

 To use, read [Basic Usage](#basic-usage) section.

+Note: Not tested yet on Windows & Linux

 ## Features